A Guide to Moving to London

 3rd March 2023 Ellen Conning Featured, London Life

-London’s in your future, and you couldn’t be more excited.
-You’ve booked your tickets to travel to the city, packed your bags and are raring to go.
-As a student moving to London, you’re about to start a huge new chapter in your life, filled with experiences and education.
+London’s in your future, and you couldn’t be more excited about your move to London.
+You’ve booked your tickets to travel to the city, packed your bags, and are raring to go.
+As a student living in London, it will be a huge new chapter in your life, filled with experiences and education.
 Getting so wrapped up in everything can be easy once you arrive, and you may feel lost about what to do next.

 Before You Move to London